usnistgov/FIPS201/_FIPS201/frontend.md

 items discussed in this section are optional, if used they shall be placed on the card as designated in the examples provided and as noted.

-Zone 3F—Signature.
+*Zone 3F—Signature*.
 If used, the department or agency shall place the cardholder signature below the photograph and cardholder name as depicted in Figure 4-3.
 The space for the signature shall not interfere with the contact and contactless placement.
 Because of card surface space constraints, placement of a signature may limit the size of the optional two-dimensional bar code.

-Zone 4F—Agency Specific Text Area.
+*Zone 4F—Agency Specific Text Area*.
 If used, this area can be used for printing agency specific requirements, such as employee status, as shown in Figure 4-2.

-Zone 5F—Rank.
+*Zone 5F—Rank*.
 If used, the cardholder’s rank shall be printed in the area as illustrated in Figure 4-2.
 Data format is at the department or agency’s discretion.

-Zone 6F—Portable Data File (PDF) Two-Dimensional Bar Code.
+*Zone 6F—Portable Data File (PDF) Two-Dimensional Bar Code*.
 If used, the PDF bar code placement shall be as depicted in Figure 4-2 (i.e., left side of the card).
 If Zone 3F (a cardholder signature) is used, the size of the PDF bar code may be affected.
 The card issuer should confirm that a PDF used in conjunction with a PIV Card containing a cardholder signature will satisfy the anticipated PDF data storage requirements.

-Zone 9F— Header.
+*Zone 9F— Header*.
 If used, the text “United States Government” shall be placed as depicted in Figure 4- 4.
 Departments and agencies may also choose to use this zone for other department or agency-specific information, such as identifying a Federal emergency responder role, as depicted in Figure 4-2.

-Zone 11F—Agency Seal.
+*Zone 11F—Agency Seal*.
 If used, the seal selected by the issuing department, agency, or organization shall be printed in the area depicted.
 It shall be printed using the guidelines provided in Figure 4- 2 to ensure information printed on the seal is legible and clearly visible.

-Zone 12F—Footer.
+*Zone 12F—Footer*.
 The footer is the location for the Federal Emergency Response Official identification label.
 If used, a department or agency may print “Federal Emergency Response Official” as depicted in Figure 4-2, preferably in white lettering on a red background.
 Departments and agencies may also use Zone 9F to further identify the Federal emergency respondent’s official role.
 Some examples of official